intuit/renovate-config/README.md

 [![CircleCI](https://circleci.com/gh/intuit/renovate-config/tree/master.svg?style=shield)](https://circleci.com/gh/intuit/renovate-config/tree/master)
 [![Renovate enabled](https://img.shields.io/badge/renovate-enabled-brightgreen.svg)](https://renovatebot.com/)

 This repo serves as the base line for all renovate configs used within Intuit.
+By default, this config will attempt to auto merge all patch updates as well as dev dependencies.

 ## Install